nachocaru/xaprb.com/content/blog/2006-12-07-how-to-select-the-firstleastmax-row-per-group-in-sql.md

 | cherry | chelan   |  6.33 |          3 | cherry |
 +--------+----------+-------+------------+--------+</pre>

-Look closely&#8230; it's returning rows one and three from each group, and they're not numbered in order of increasing price?
+Look closely... it's returning rows one and three from each group, and they're not numbered in order of increasing price?
 Huh?
 But the `HAVING` clause says the row_number should be no greater than 2!
 Here's what it returns on version 5.0.24a on Ubuntu:

 <pre>+--------+------------+-------+------------+--------+
 | type   | variety    | price | row_number | dummy  |